KairosJK/matrixLib/readme.md

-# matrixLib
+# 🔢 matrixLib

-a small c library for linear algebra and the related
+a small C library for linear algebra and the related

 ## 🧠 Design

-This library was made with the goal of using simple algorithms to aid in the solving of simple to intermediate linear algebra problems/calculations.
+This library was made with the goal of using simple algorithms to aid in the solving of easy to intermediate linear algebra problems/calculations.
 They are not optimized, mostly being used for my linear algebra class homework + some c practice.

-## How to install
+## 🖥️ How to install
 As of now, I havent standardized or scripted the full installation process, but there are a few options for compilation:

-`make staticlib`: makes a static `libmatrix.a` file
+`make staticlib`: produces a static `libmatrix.a` file

-`make dynamiclib`: makes a dynamic `libmatrix.so` file
+`make dynamiclib`: produces a dynamic `libmatrix.so` file

-You probably would want to copy these to wherever your libraries are souced (ie. `/usr/lib`).
+You probably would want to copy these to wherever your libraries are sourced (ie. `/usr/lib`).
 Other script rules include:

 `make testbin`: produces all test binaries sourced from `tests/`